How To Stop Your Dog From Digging Under Your Fence

 Dig Defense panels

 Dig Defense panels are specially designed panels that attach to the bottom of your fence, making it difficult for dogs to dig under.
-These panels come in various sizes and materials such as metal or plastic, and can easily be installed along the entire perimeter of your fence.
+These panels come in various sizes and are made from galvanized steel, and can easily be installed along the entire perimeter of your fence.

-One advantage of using Dig Defense panels is that they are discreet and don’t alter the appearance of your fence.
+A benefit of using Dig Defense panels is that they are discreet and don’t change the look of your fence.
 They are also durable and long-lasting, making them a cost-effective solution in the long run.
-However, it’s important to note that these panels may not be suitable for all types of fencing and may require some digging or modification to install.
+These panels may not be suitable for all installation situations and may require some digging or modification to install.

 Raised garden beds or flower boxes